scholarslab/scholarslab.github.io/pages/for-students/praxis.md

 **Applications are now open for the 2019-2020 cohort.
 Applications are due February 28th**.
 Please [subscribe](https://eepurl.com/fJ9J) to the Scholars' Lab newsletter or check back here for further information.

 The [Praxis Program](http://praxis.scholarslab.org/) is a radical re-imagining of the annual teaching and training we offer in the Scholars' Lab.
 Its fellowships support a team of six University of Virginia PhD students from a variety of disciplines, who work collaboratively on a shared digital humanities project.
 Under the guidance of Scholars' Lab faculty and staff, Praxis fellows conceive, develop, publish, and promote a digital project over the course of an academic year.
+In the process, they gain a variety of different technical skills as well as experience with project management, digital humanities praxis, grant writing, digital pedagogy, and more.

 Our first two cohorts designed and built [Prism](http://prism.scholarslab.org/), a digital tool for crowd-sourced humanities interpretation, visualization, and textual analysis.
 Our third and fourth cohorts re-imagined [Ivanhoe](http://ivanhoe.scholarslab.org/), a WordPress theme enabling collaborative criticism through roleplay.
 Our fifth cohort explored sonification of humanities data with the project [Clockwork](http://clockwork.scholarslab.org/).
 More recently, cohorts have worked on [Dash-Amerikan](http://dashamerikan.scholarslab.org/), a social media ecology of the Kardashian family], and [UVA Reveal](http://reveal.scholarslab.org), an augmented reality project that layers contextual information on contested public spaces on UVA's campus, and a Public Domain Toolkit for documenting the affects of legal changes on our ability to teach and research with free culture.